m4wright/lullaby/README.md

 # Purpose

-This project was built as a simple and reliable way to play lullabies for my daughter at bedtime.
+This project was built to play lullabies for my daughter at bedtime.

-Running everything locally on a **Raspberry Pi** keeps the system simple, reliable, and independent of external services.
+The music plays off of a Raspberry Pi and bluetooth speaker, so that we can leave the room and continue to play the lullabies.
+It also allows us to listen to our own thing with our headphones while putting her to bed.

 ---

 # Future Improvements

-Potential improvements include:
+The project is largely feature complete for this purpose, however potential improvements include:

+* Auto-pause after a certain period of inactivity
+* Improve test coverage
+* Add static analysis, address sanitizer, linter, and turn on more compile-time warnings and errors
 * Web interface for adding songs
 * Playlists
-* Auto-pause after a certain period of inactivity
 * Volume control